Flipper-Community/flipper-community-wiki/pull-request-guide.md

 # Pull Request Guide
-This guide seeks to provide some information for those who may not have much experience with github, git, or pull requests but wish to add to the wiki.
+This guide seeks to provide some information for those who may not have much experience with Github, git, or pull requests but wish to add to the wiki.
 Instructions are intended to be followed on a personal computer.

 ## Prerequisites